Fabricio Beggiato Baccaro, PI

 Gilson de Souza Ferreira Neto, PhD candidate (INPA)

 Gilson in investigating how primary productivity and landscape characteristics affect mammalian richness and ecosystem functioning.
 Most part of his work take place on river islands at Anavilhanas National Park.
 Gilson is looking from different facets, from riverine people to the conservation unit managers, to build a broader view of fluvial islands ecosystem functioning.
 He is co-advised by Dra.
 Maíra Benchimol.
+PDF - PDF.

 Diego Rodrigues Guilherme, PhD candidate (INPA)